Maximilian94/latamv-monorepo/README.md

 - Automated versioning on main branch pushes
 - Conventional commit validation
 - Automatic changelog generation
 - Release creation with tags

+> **Test:** This line was added to test the automated versioning system.